ngcrawford/CloudForest/phylo/README.md

         sys.path.append('.')  # may not be necessary
         sys.path.append('bin')

+Anyway, this works on my single node cluster.
+Brilliant!

 Using AWS:
 ----------

-1. Create and account and an s3 bucket.
+1. Create an AWS account and an s3 bucket.
 Here I use `ngc-practice`.

 2. Upload the `aws.32bit.exes.tar.gz` archive and the mapper and reducer scripts (`phyml.py` and `mpest.py`, respectively).

+3. Setup the Ruby cli so you can access a mapreduce setup from the command line

-3. Run the streaming command on AWS.
+4. Run the streaming command on AWS.

         elastic-mapreduce --create --stream --enable-debugging \
         --cache-archive s3n://ngc-practice/exes/aws.32bit.exes.tar.gz#bin \